 Congratulations to all nominees and winners at Leeds Child friendly awards 2020!
 A special well done to our very-own Ollie and Darren from Halton in Leeds for being shortlisted for the Young Person of the year 2020 award.
 On top of that, our Lead Youth Worker Rebecca was nominated for the Adult of the year 2020 … Continue reading Leeds Child Friendly Awards 2020

-The Youth Association was proud to host the Hexthorpe Community Awards night on Thursday 15th November.
-The event was the first of it’s kind in the Doncaster neighbourhood, where over 100 people witnessed the presentation of 20 awards.
-Throughout November, over 500 local people cast their votes for businesses and community services supporting Hexthorpe.
-A … Continue reading Awards night celebrates a year of great work!
+The Youth Association was proud to host the second Hexthorpe Community Awards event, which, following last year, had another great turn out of over 100 people.
+Throughout November, over 100 local people cast their votes for businesses and community services supporting Hexthorpe.
+The battle for both awards were extremely close, with the 5 nominated businesses … Continue reading Hexthorpe celebrating another year of great work

 Two of The Youth Association’s young Ambassadors are seeking to secure the charity a grant from one of our corporate partners.
 Lorelli Greenwood (16) and Emily Hall (16), from Barnsley, have been working hard on the application in October 2018 and are aiming to bring in just under £1,000 for new equipment.
 If successful, The … Continue reading Ambassadors step up to the plate

 With support from Leeds Community Foundation’s Healthy Holidays programme and FareShare Yorkshire, our team has been hitting the streets of Leeds throughout the summer, with our Eat on the Street programme!
 In Sutton Park and Killingbeck, children, young people and parents took part in sporting, arts and outdoor education activities, whilst being provided with lots … Continue reading Eat on the Street